 oat bran substitute

 If you want a low-cholesterol, nutritious, high-fiber diet, then including oat bran in your meals can help you achieve your health goals.
-Although not very flavorful in itself, oat bran does add a delicious toasty, nutty texture when baked in cookies, bread, and muffins.
+Although not very flavorful in itself, oat bran does add a delicious toasty, nutty texture when baking cookies, bread, and muffins.

 The fiber-rich ingredient can also be eaten as a warm cooked porridge, sprinkled over breakfasts, and added to smoothies.

 If you have run out of oat bran while making breakfast or baking there are a few oat bran alternatives you can use that offer just as many health benefits.
-Here’s what you need to know when choosing the best oat bran substitution.
+Here’s what you need to know when choosing the best substitute for oat bran.

 What Is Oat Bran?